gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <h4><span class="label label-warning">Optional</span> Contact link</h4>

-<p>Only consider adding a contact link if Only consider adding a contact link if you have tried to make the page content clearer for how to contact the program or service and users are still using the feedback tool to get a response for their situation.
+<p><strong>Only consider adding a contact link if</strong> you have tried to make the page content clearer for how to contact the program or service and users are still using the feedback tool to get a response for their situation.
 </p>

 </details>